 |Sweet Pepper Seeds - 'Sweet Banana' Be the first one to write a review|

-Vegetable Description: The pepper is native to Central and South America, where Christopher Columbus and other explorers discovered it and took it with them back to Europe at the end of the 16th century.
+About Sweet Banana Pepper: The pepper is native to Central and South America, where Christopher Columbus and other explorers discovered it and took it with them back to Europe at the end of the 16th century.
 They became called "pepper" in Spanish, or pimiento, because their spicy flavor brought the spice black pepper to mind.
 For their excellent qualities, Sweet Banana peppers won the prestigious AAS Award in 1941.

 Write a review | No reviews for this product.